 Best Foods to Eat for Hashimoto’s Disease

 For those with Hashimoto’s disease, a nutrient-dense diet may help reduce the severity of your symptoms and improve your overall health.
-Try to focus on the following foods:
+Try to focus your diet on the following food

 - Fruits.
 Berries, pears, apples, peaches, citrus fruit, pineapple, bananas, etc.